open-edge-insights/eii-core/README.md

 More details on the `interfaces` key responsible for the EII MessageBus endpoint configuration can be found at [common/libs/ConfigMgr/README.md#interfaces](common/libs/ConfigMgr/README.md#interfaces)

-# Provision EII
+# Provision

 <b>`By default EII is provisioned in Secure mode`</b>.

-Follow below steps to provision EII.
+Follow below steps to provision.
 Provisioning must be done before deploying EII on any node.
 It will start ETCD as a container and load it with configuration required to run EII for single node or multi node cluster set up.

-Please follow below steps to provision EII in Developer mode.
+Please follow below steps to provision in Developer mode.
 Developer mode will have all security disabled.

-* Please update DEV_MODE=true in [build/.env](build/.env) to provision EII in Developer mode.
+* Please update DEV_MODE=true in [build/.env](build/.env) to provision in Developer mode.
 * <b>Please comment secrets section for all services in [build/docker-compose.yml](../docker-compose.yml)</b>

 Following actions will be performed as part of Provisioning